Caps & Hats

 The buying decision should still be handled with discipline.
 A cap that looks good in a catalog can disappoint if the fabric runs hot, the embroidery puckers, the crown shape feels awkward, or the carton packing crushes the brims.
 Buyers comparing promotional hats for trade shows need to look at material, structure, decoration method, comfort, packaging, per-unit cost, lead time, and quality-control checks before approving the order.

 Custom Logo Things helps turn that idea into a controlled production order: clear specifications, artwork proofing, sample options when needed, production checks, and delivery planning.
-No vague “premium quality” language is useful unless it is tied to fabric, construction, decoration, packing, and timing.
+Useful quality claims should be tied to fabric, construction, decoration, packing, and timing.

 Cap Styles That Fit Trade Show Booths, Staff Kits, and Giveaways